cachs1/blueOptima/README.md

   $ default region name: us-east-1
   $ default output format: json
 ```
-6. Check if our aws configuration was right
+6. Check if our aws configuration was right, it should output information

  `$ aws ec2 describe-instances`